kailash-manasarovar/statement/docs/timeline/2023/april.md

 - I was extremely high that day, my whole body vibrating in class as usual, something I thought was to do with chemistry between us, and my kidneys were aching as usual after class, and I had to lie down.
 - The picture was like opium to my mind and heart.
 - I was 100% caught in the trap at that moment.
-- I texted my friend Sally from Lourdes about all this.
+- I texted my friend Sandra Rita Diaz from Lourdes about all this.

 !!! tip "The Studio Ghibli tweet"
     - As the cyber-terrorism continued into late 2023 and on into 2024, numerous fake accounts followed me pretending to be the trumpet teacher.